OlleMattsson/yijing/src/static/iching.md

 34. Ta Chuang / The Power of the Great
 --------------------------------------

-above CHêN THE AROUSING, THUNDER
+above CHÃªN THE AROUSING, THUNDER

 above CH'IEN THE CREATIVE, HEAVEN

 The great lines, that is, the light, strong lines, are powerful.
 Four light lines have entered the hexagram from below and are about to ascend higher.
-The upper trigram is Chên, the Arousing; the lower is ch'ien, the Creative.
-Ch'ien is strong, Chên produces movement.
+The upper trigram is ChÃªn, the Arousing; the lower is ch'ien, the Creative.
+Ch'ien is strong, ChÃªn produces movement.
 The union of movement and strength gives the meaning of THE POWER OF THE GREAT.
 The hexagram is linked with the second month (March-April).

 THE JUDGMENT